northridge-dev/caesar-cipher-mcshane22/README.md

 - if you shift Y by 4, you would get C.

 For our purposes, we will only be shifting letters.
 All other characters (numbers, punctuation, spaces, etc.) should remain unchanged.
+Capital letters should remain capitalized; lowercase letters should remain lowercase.

-Thus the message "BUZZ OFF" encrypted with a shift of 2 would become "DWBB QHH".
+Thus the message "Buzz Off!" encrypted with a shift of 2 would become "Dwbb Qhh!".

 ## Getting started